beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 	1. While its `ONGOING`, you can make calls to `TriggerOperationEvent` passing in any `SubEvent` other than `NAME_None`.
 This triggers an event that will call the Operation's `FBeamOperationEventHandler[Code]` but will not change its status.
 	2. `TriggerOperationSuccess`, `TriggerOperationError` and `TriggerOperationCancelled` are just wrappers around `TriggerOperationEvent` with a `SubEvent == NAME_None`.
 3. Once a final event (any event with `SubEvent == NAME_None`) is triggered, the Operation is completed and its `FBeamOperationEventHandler[Code]` runs a final time.
 4. The Operation is not cleaned up while other Operations or Waits (see `[CPP_]WaitAll`) depend on it.
 	1. Every now and again we clean them up in a tick functions with low tick rate (check `UBeamRequestTracker` for more information).
 ## Writing and Exposing your Own Operations
 We try and expose all of our main SDK operations in both BP and CPP flavors.
 If you'd like to do the same thing, this section is for you.
 If you're looking for how to write hooks in C++, look into the next section.

-The primary trade-off is that: BP-Compatible versions do not allow for lambda binding when calling it through CPP.
-The CPP Version does allow for lambda binding.
-As lambda-binding can be extremely useful for development speed and other cases, we decided on supporting both flavors.
+The primary trade-off is that: BP-Compatible versions do not allow for lambda binding and variable capturing.
+The CPP Version does allow for those things and, as they can be extremely useful for development speed and other cases, we decided on supporting both flavors.

-The snippet below explains how to write an operation for both BP and CPP.
+The snippet below explains how to write an operation for both BP and CPP; sharing its actual logic.

 ```c++
 // This is the BP-Compatible Function